Used Car: 2011 Nissan Xterra Review

 Keyless entry, cruise control and a six-speaker stereo comes standard on the base Xterra.
 Higher trims can add equipment that improves the Xterra’s off-road ability, as well as features like Bluetooth, an upgraded stereo and leather upholstery.

 If you’re looking at the Xterra, the 2011 Jeep Wrangler is worth checking out as well.
 Both vehicles get comparable fuel economy, but the Xterra has a more powerful engine.
-In addition, the Xterra has better performance, interior quality and a slightly better reliability rating.
+In addition, the Xterra has better performance and interior quality.
 However, the Wrangler is one of the best off-road SUVs on the market, so if you’re a thrill seeker, the Wrangler should be on your list.

 The 2011 Toyota FJ Cruiser is a solid off-road performer with an excellent reliability rating and a good safety score.
 The FJ Cruiser gets better fuel economy than the Xterra, but is slightly less powerful.
 When it was new, reviewers praised the FJ Cruiser for its off-road handling.